Personal Injury Damages WA State

 Jury instructions vs. emotional appeal

-Judges provide length jury instructions, generally at the end of the trial.
+Judges provide lengthy jury instructions, generally at the end of the trial.
 Instructions are always given orally but many judges now also provide a copy of the instructions in writing.
 These instructions are in depth, and cover everything from how jurors should deliberate to how they should analyze the witnesses and the evidence, and then explain the law of the case in detail.
 Judges makes it clear that the jury must reach a decision based strictly on the law even if they don’t like or agree with the law; they must not be swayed by emotion.
 When appellate courts review jury verdicts they do so under the assumption that jurors made their decision by applying the law as the judge explained it to them, rather than using their emotions.

 In the case of Personal Injury trial, the judge will explain the law of negligence in general, and then offer a specific explanation of the laws that apply to that trial.
 If, for example, the trial is about an injury that happened at work, the judge will explain the law around work place accidents.